SaschaHeyer/Named-Entity-Recognition/documentation/step-2-build-components.md

 * `component.yaml` - Component specification.
 * `Dockerfile` - Dockerfile to build the container.
 * `readme.md` - Readme to explain the component and its inputs and outputs .
-* `build_image.sh` - Scripts to build the component and push it to a Docker repository .
+* `build_image.sh` - Scripts to build the component and push it to a Docker repository.

 ## Components
 This Kubeflow project contains 3 components: